IBM/video-streaming-developer-docs/README.md

 - Push the changes to your repository
 - Create a Pull Request from your repository back to the original one

-Then the codeowners will review your Pull Request and if the PR is accepted and merged into master Travis CI will deploy the new version of the site.
+Then the codeowners will review your Pull Request and if the PR is accepted and merged into master a Github Action will build and push the site to the `gh-pages` branch and the deployment is done.

 ## How To